kittelson/WZITS_Tool/README.md

 and version 8 or newer of the Java SE Runtime Environment (JRE) is required to run the tool.
 Any version of Java 8 will be sufficient, but it is generally preferable to have the most up-to-date version whenever possible.
 There are a number of ways to check if the installed version of Java is sufficient or up-to-date, as described in the following section.
-For Release Version 1.0, a version of Java 8 should be installed.
+For Release Version 1.0, the recommended version of java is 8u191 (sometimes displayed as 1.8u191), which can be downloaded from [here](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html).

 #### Checking the Java Version - Windows